Closing a project marks the end of the feedback collection phase and finalizes your 360-degree feedback process.

 - The project is considered complete

-This helps ensure that results are stable and not affected by late responses.
+This helps ensure that results are not affected by late responses.

 Before You Close a Project